Performance Estimation for Smooth and Strongly Convex Sets: Definitions and Preliminaries

+This work's primary contribution is identifying computationally tractable, verifiable equivalent conditions for set interpolability.
+Our theory builds upon the interpolation theory over convex sets introduced in~~\cite[Theorem 3.6]{Interpolation2}.

-When these conditions hold, a simple, explicit construction of the interpolating convex, bounded set exists: $C = \mathrm{conv}( \{z_i \}_{i \in \I}, \{B(x_k,\delta_k)\}_{k \in \K} )$. \cref{Fig:FunctionSetInterpolation} shows an example of this simplified case's construction.
+Before presenting our theory in \cref{Sec:Interpolation}, we consider a simplified setting where $\alpha = 0$ and $\beta = \infty$.
+In this case, interpolability corresponds to determining if a bounded diameter convex set exists with the required normals $v_i\in N_C(z_i)$ and $\delta_k$-interior points $x_k$.
+When the interpolation conditions introduced in \cref{Sec:Interpolation} hold, a simple, explicit construction of the interpolating convex, bounded set exists: $C = \mathrm{conv}( \{z_i \}_{i \in \I}, \{B(x_k,\delta_k)\}_{k \in \K} )$. \cref{Fig:FunctionSetInterpolation} shows an example of this simplified case's construction.
 Designing and analyzing such a construction is the primary step in proving the sufficiency of given interpolation conditions.
 Our constructions grow substantially in complexity from this easy case, but remain explicit.
 As a result, one can always recover a (smooth, strongly convex, bounded diameter) set that exactly interpolates any observed normal vectors and interior points satisfying our theory's conditions.